jonathanmarvens/drydrop-jonathanmarvens.com/content/posts/my-super-post.md

 tags: super, awesome
 slug: my-super-post

-This is the content of my super blog post.
+This is the content of my super post.